A new online resource helps child services workers support the mental health and well-being of vulnerable children and adolescents. (Istock)

 “To have had to add this extra layer for them would have been really, really challenging,” says Milne, an assistant professor in the U of R’s Faculty of Social Work who herself worked in child welfare for 15 years.
 “Our ultimate goal was to make it so they could have a single point of access to a number of different topic areas that were relevant to their work.”

-With funding from the Saskatchewan Health Research Foundation (SHRF) and the Canadian Institutes of Health Research (CIHR), Reid, Milne, and their team have built and populated the Digital Connections Hub, a website rich with resources designed to help Pavia and other child-services professionals across the three prairie provinces do the best they can for their clients.
+With funding from the Saskatchewan Health Research Foundation (SHRF) and the Canadian Institutes of Health Research (CIHR), Reid, Milne, and their team have built and populated the Digital Connections Hub, a website rich with resources designed to help Paiva and other child-services professionals across the three prairie provinces do the best they can for their clients.

 The site is part of the Child Trauma Research Centre (CTRC), which opened at the U of R, with Reid as director, on March 10, days before Saskatchewan went into COVID lockdown.
 Reid and Milne believe the site is the only resource of its kind specific to child trauma and COVID-19.